ivy-llc/ivy/docs/overview/design/ivy_as_a_transpiler.rst

    def one_hot(tensor, num_classes=-1):
        return ivy.one_hot(tensor, num_classes)

-Let's look at the NumPy backend code for this Ivy method:
+Let’s look at the NumPy backend code for this Ivy method:

 .. code-block:: python